ChuloWay/Articles/GitIntro.md

 ## Conclusion

-Utilizing git and GitHub for projects increases productivity and improves teamwork and as a beginner in software development it is essential to your career path.
+Utilizing Git and GitHub for projects increases productivity and improves teamwork and as a beginner in software development it is essential to your career path.
 I sincerely hope that this article was useful in introducing you to Git and GitHub and explaining how they operate.